lluccardoner/form-completion-rate/README.md

 This project uses Apacke Spark ML python [package](https://spark.apache.org/docs/latest/api/python/pyspark.ml.html).
 It has been chosen because I am familiar with it and because it allows to save and load a full trained [ML pipeline](https://spark.apache.org/docs/latest/api/python/pyspark.ml.html).
 The benefit of that is that the real-time service that serves the predictions is agnostic of all the data transformations needed.

+For now both services are in the same docker container since the dataset and deployed model are inside too.
+This is done so no external files are needed.
+To put this services in production, the dataset and the deployed model could be loaded from an external storage such as AWS S3.

 ### Dataset